i-am-mai/i-am-mai.github.io/_posts/2022-07-23-messing-around-with-psaw.md

 If you're unfamiliar, what I mean by *auto-generated name* is that when you make a new Reddit account, some names are automatically suggested for you.
 These names follow a fairly standard pattern that you'll see in the following screenshot, which appears when you make a new account:

-{% include figure image_path="/assets/images/2022-07-23_1.png" alt="Reddit's pop-up when you create an account" caption="The pop-up for new account creation"%}
+{% include picture.html img="1" ext="jpg" alt="Reddit's pop-up when you create an account" caption="The pop-up for new account creation"%}

 As you can see, the pattern for these auto-generated names is as follows: